Fovane/GpuDispatcher/README.md

 # GpuDispatcher
-Vulkan example computes with Intel UHD 620 and renders with AMD Radeon 530.
-Goal: Heterogeneous GPU usage, multi-device workflows without copying data over the host.
+Vulkan example using Intel GPU for compute and AMD GPU for rendering.
+Demonstrates multi-device programming with host-memory data transfer between GPUs.